eredotpkfr/golidators/README.md

 # golidators

-Golidators is a golang package, it includes basic data validation functions and regexes.
+Golidators is a golang package, it includes basic data validation functions and regexes

 ## Install